Max Planck: Early life and education

-Max Karl Ernst Ludwig Planck was born on 23 April 1858 in Kiel, Holstein, the son of Johann Julius Wilhelm Planck and his second wife, Emma Patzig.
+Max Karl Ernst Ludwig Planck was born on 23 April 1858 in Kiel, the son of Johann Julius Wilhelm Planck and his second wife, Emma Patzig.
 He was baptized with the name of Karl Ernst Ludwig Marx Planck; of his given names, Marx was indicated as the "appellation name".
 However, by the age of ten he signed with the name Max and used this for the rest of his life.

 Planck came from a traditional, intellectual family.
-His paternal great-grandfather and grandfather were both theology professors in Göttingen; his father was a law professor at the University of Kiel and Munich.
+His paternal great-grandfather and grandfather were both theology professors at the University of Göttingen; his father was a law professor at Kiel University and the Ludwig-Maximilians-Universität München.
 One of his uncles was also a judge.

 Planck was the sixth child in the family, though two of his siblings were from his father's first marriage.
 War was common during Planck's early years and among his earliest memories was the marching of Prussian and Austrian troops into Kiel during the Second Schleswig War in 1864.

 In 1867, the family moved to Munich, where Planck enrolled at Maximiliansgymnasium.
 There, his mathematical talents emerged early and he later came under the tutelage of Hermann Müller, a mathematician who took an interest in the youth, and taught him astronomy and mechanics as well as mathematics.
-It was from Müller that Planck first learned the principle of conservation of energy.
+It was from Müller that Planck first learned the law of conservation of energy.
+This is how Planck first came in contact with the field of physics.
 Planck graduated early, at age 17.
-This is how Planck first came in contact with the field of physics.

-Planck was gifted when it came to music; he took singing lessons and played piano, organ and cello, and composed songs and operas.
-However, instead of music he chose to study physics.
+Planck was gifted in music; he took singing lessons and played piano, organ and cello, and composed songs and operas.
+Per Encyclopædia Britannica, "He possessed the gift of absolute pitch and was an excellent pianist who daily found serenity and delight at the keyboard, enjoying especially the works of Schubert and Brahms."

-In 1874, Planck enrolled at the University of Munich.
-Under professor Philipp von Jolly's supervision, Planck performed the only experiments of his scientific career, studying the diffusion of hydrogen through heated platinum, but transferred to theoretical physics.
+In 1874, Planck enrolled at the Ludwig-Maximilians-Universität München.
+Under professor Philipp von Jolly's supervision, Planck performed the only experiments of his scientific career, studying the diffusion of hydrogen through heated platinum, but then transferred to theoretical physics.
 Jolly advised Planck against going into theoretical physics; Planck recalls that in 1878, Jolly argued that physics was almost complete, being a "highly developed, nearly fully matured science, that through the crowning achievement of the discovery of the principle of conservation of energy will arguably soon take its final stable form".

-In 1877, Planck went to the University of Berlin for a year of study with physicists Hermann von Helmholtz and Gustav Kirchhoff and mathematician Karl Weierstrass.
+In 1877, Planck went to the Friedrich Wilhelm University of Berlin for a year of study with physicists Hermann von Helmholtz and Gustav Kirchhoff and mathematician Karl Weierstrass.
 He wrote that Helmholtz was never quite prepared, spoke slowly, miscalculated endlessly, and bored his listeners, while Kirchhoff spoke in carefully prepared lectures which were dry and monotonous.
 He soon became a close friend with Helmholtz.
 While there he undertook a program of mostly self-study of Rudolf Clausius' writings, which led him to choose thermodynamics as his field.